pawel-zielinski/recipe-app-api/README.md

         with the payload's email in the user's model exists.
 Then you make an assertion that the *user_exists* should be False.

-Every single test that runs, it refreshes the database.
+Every single test is isolated because each test resets the database from scratch.

 10. Run test - `docker-compose run --rm app sh -c "python3 manage.py test && flake8`.
     Expect fail.